-10 H.S.
+Cosmetology 10 H.S.
 Credits or GED score of 450 or a passing HiSET score.
-1 0 Cosmetology Provide official H.S or GED or HiSET transcript prior to enrollment.
-H.S.
-Diploma, GED or HiSET; Information Session; Passing Dental Assisting score on Achievement Test; Satisfactory Physical with all required immunizations; Three References.
+Provide official H.S or GED or HiSET transcript prior to enrollment.
+Dental Assisting H.S.
+Diploma, GED or HiSET; Information Session; Passing score on Achievement Test; Satisfactory Physical with all required immunizations; Three References.
 Practical Nursing H.S.
 Diploma, GED or HiSET; Information Session; Passing score on Achievement Test; Three References.
 Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
-Costs for clinical site requirements are the responsibility of the student.
-H.S.
+Proof of medical insurance and costs for clinical site requirements are the responsibility of the student.
+Pharmacy Technology H.S.
 Diploma, GED or HiSET.
-Clinical sites will require a Pharmacy Technology Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
-Costs for clinical site requirements are the responsibility of the student.
+Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
+Proof of medical insurance and costs for clinical site requirements are the responsibility of the student.